DeepLabCut/DeepLabCut/docs/functionDetails.md

 ```
 THESE ARE ALL SMARTLY X-VALIDATED:
+(so plesae only change them if you know what you are doing :)
 variant: 0
 minimalnumberofconnections: 4 <--- if you have a lot of "missing data" in frames, consider lowering.
 averagescore: 0.1
 # before assembly exclude all bpts more apart than:
 distnormalization: 1000
 # and closer than:
-distnormalizationLOWER: 0 <--- if no body parts can be in the same space, consider increasing this.
+distnormalizationLOWER: 0 <--- if no body parts can be in the same space, consider increasing this (if edges was set to False, this is used).
 distnormalization: 400
 detectionthresholdsquare: 0
 addlikelihoods: 0.15